List of Fast & Furious characters: Roman Pearce

-Roman "Rome" Pearce, played by Tyrese Gibson, is a childhood friend of Brian O'Conner and a central protagonist in the series.
+Roman "Rome" Pearce, played by Tyrese Gibson, is a childhood friend of Brian O'Conner and a protagonist in the series.
 Originating from Barstow, California, Roman grew up alongside O'Conner, having met in juvenile detention.
 Two months after Brian finished Police Academy, Roman was arrested when he was found in a garage with eight stolen cars, and sent to prison for three years and after release, was prohibited to go more than a hundred yards from his home.
 Although Brian had no prior information for Roman's arrest, Roman overall blamed Brian for the simple fact that he was a cop.

 In 2 Fast 2 Furious, Roman and Brian reunite and later mended their friendship when Roman agrees to participate in a sting operation on Miami drug lord Carter Verone in order to have their criminal records cleared.
 Afterwards, the two later talk about opening their own high-performance garage using pocketed amounts of Verone's drug money that Roman secretly took.

-Although not appearing in Fast & Furious, it's revealed that Brian and Roman have since split since Miami, although on good terms.
+Although not appearing in Fast & Furious, it is revealed that Brian and Roman have split since Miami, although on good terms.
 While Brian became an FBI agent, Roman started spending time and money gambling in Las Vegas, according to his Fast Five profile.

 In Fast Five, Roman is called by Brian to be part of a team to pull off a heist of a $100 million.
 He is described by Dom and Brian as "fast-talker" (someone who can talk their way through anything, or as Dom puts it, "bullshit his way through anything").
-Although reluctant at first, believing it was a personal grudge and not good business, but he gets on board once learning how much they were stealing.
+Although reluctant at first, believing it was a personal grudge and not good business, he gets on board once learning how much they were stealing.
 He provides support to the team and the heist is successful, taking about $10 million as his cut.
-With his cut of the money, he buys a Koenigsegg CCXR Edition sports car and travels around the world in his own private jet with beautiful women, often meeting with Tej, a friend from Miami.
+With his cut of the money, he buys a Koenigsegg CCXR Edition sports car and travels around the world in his own private jet with beautiful women, often meeting with Tej, his friend and fellow crew mate from Miami.